MarcelGarus/server/blog/draft-kakuro.md

     constraints: Vec<Constraint>,
 }
 struct Constraint {
-    cells: Vec<usize>, // The indizes of the cells to which this applies.
+    cells: Vec<usize>, // The indices of the cells to which this applies.
     sum: Value,
 }
 ```